cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_2_design.md

 The solution should support the following capabilities:

 1. Deployment, deploy as separate Conjur entity; serve K8s Secrets to many Applications
-2. Rotation, update K8s Secret with Conjur secret values (on trigger or on a timely, configurable basis)
+2. Rotation, update K8s Secret with Conjur secret values
 3. Support removal of deployment

 ## Solution
 This solution will be divided into milestones.

 - Milestone 1: Deployment, deploy as as separate entity
-- Milestone 2: Handle rotation, updating K8s Secrets with Conjur secret value (configurable amount of time or on a trigger)
+- Milestone 2: Handle rotation, updating K8s Secrets with Conjur secret value

 ### Milestone 1: Deployment